roundyyy/devmultitool/README.md

 ### Batch Operations

-Unity Toolbox provides several batch operations that can be performed on game objects.
+DevMultiTool provides several batch operations that can be performed on game objects.
 These include:

 - Renaming game objects
 - Adjusting position, rotation, and scale of game objects